 Absences can also affect a child’s performance in school because of the disruption to their routine.
 While a regular schedule leaves your child’s mind free to concentrate on their work in class, if a child is frequently leaving school early or missing entire days for dentist appointments, they will always be partly focused on that instead of their lessons.

 Signs Your Child’s Oral Health is Impacting Their School

-Children do not always tell their parents about the pain or discomfort they are experiencing as a result of poor oral health.
+Children do not always tell their parents about the pain or discomfort they are experiencing as a result of poor oral care.
 They may fear that they will be punished for failing to brush their teeth, unaware of your concern for their dental health.
 As a result, they may not want to tell you about problems that they think might be related to not following your instructions regarding their oral hygiene.
 This means you might not find out about a problem until it has become a much more serious and painful issue for them.